genevate/style_guides/programming/git.md

 - Use the --message option for short one-line commit messages sparingly.
 Better to provide bullet points, within the commit message body, which details and supports the one-line commit message.
 - Each commit should answer the following:
-    - What? -- What is the body of work being committed.
+    - Why? - Why is the body of work necessary?
-    - Why? -- Why is the body of work necessary?
+    - What? - What is the body of work being committed.
-    - How? -- How does the body of work solve the why.
+    - How? - How does the body of work solve the why.

 ## Tags